 Fitment/Closure: BOA Fit System

 Less concerned about aesthetics and simply want the most protection possible?
-Then be sure to cruise over to our piece on the best motorcycle boots for a dozen of the finest ADV, cafe, and track-focused stompers currently on the market.
+Then be sure to cruise over to our piece on the best motorcycle boots for our favorite ADV, cafe, and track-focused stompers currently on the market.